-Orbit Logic has been using STK* for visualization of our mission planning and scheduling solutions since the company was founded in 2000.
-This year we have been moving towards web-based and multi-user solutions.
-In this environment we still have some users who use the analysis powers of STK, but others who merely want to see visualization of their plans.
-After a trade study, we chose Cesium to provide a light-weight, low cost and web-compatible visualization solution.
+Orbit Logic has been using AGI’s Systems Tool Kit for visualization of their mission planning and scheduling solutions since their founding in 2000.
+When they moved towards web-based and multi-user solutions, they chose Cesium to provide a light-weight, low cost, and web-compatible visualization solution.

-Within our satellite imagery collection planning solutions we use 3D map visualization to show the satellites and their ground track; field of regard and constraints for the sensor; the camera boresight path and off-nadir guidelines; collection orders and labels that are color-coded by status; and terrain and forecasted cloud cover.
-Within the map, the user can zoom in or out, manipulate what is displayed (or not), change colors, adjust the viewpoint, and animate the plan.
-We employ this Cesium visualization for collection planning from space-to-ground, space-to-space, and ground-to-space.
+Within their satellite imagery collection planning solutions they use 3D map visualization to show the satellites and their ground track; field of regard and constraints for the sensor; the camera boresight path and off-nadir guidelines; collection orders and labels that are color-coded by status; and terrain and forecasted cloud cover.
+Within the map, users can zoom in or out, manipulate what is displayed (or not), change colors, adjust the viewpoint, and animate the plan.
+They employ this Cesium visualization for collection planning from space-to-ground, space-to-space, and ground-to-space.
 The 3D visualization provides insight that Gantt charts and tables do not fully realize.